kevinAlbs/DemonHunter/README.md

+## Highest Priority ##
+- Create world editor and hard code a lot of the level (platforms, enemies, and spikes)
+- Enemy sprites

 ## TODO ##
 - Add support for multiple platforms (doubly linked list, make a seperate PlatformList singleton class) [done]
 - Add back gravity (need methods to check if on platform) [done]